- Creating Content for PixelSquid

 Alternatively, making changes to the currency to make it differ from the original so that it can be used without violating any of the currency laws.
 Examples of changes would be to insert Elvis Presley in place of Ben Franklin.
 Using defunct currency is also another option.
 TurboSquid reserves the right to remove any imagery that it deems violates any terms of the site agreement.

 Do you have support for multiple languages?

 At the moment, the Squid.io site is only available in English.
 However, we are currently able to provide individual support in English, Russian, Polish, and Spanish.
 If you’d like help in one of these languages, create a support ticket, and we will get in touch with you directly.

 Publisher Agreement and Licensing

 What is the Publisher Agreement?

-The Publisher Agreement is a new agreement between artists that are publishing on PixelSquid and TurboSquid.
+The Publisher Agreement is an agreement between artists that are publishing on PixelSquid and TurboSquid.
 It has significant changes to it — please make sure to read it.
-There are simpler royalty rates, library items to make your work easier, and lots of other stuff to make launching PixelSquid a success.
+There are detailed royalty rates, library items to make your work easier, and lots of other stuff to make publishing on PixelSquid a success.
 This is going to be a joint venture.

 What will customers buy on PixelSquid?

 All authenticated users will be able to access watermarked 2k transparent PNGs for all objects.
 They will also be able to access watermarked 2k transparent PNGs and layered PSDs for a handful of free promotional objects.

 Subscribers may access 2k transparent PNGs and layered PSDs for all objects.